joel-g/joelguerra-hugo/content/cars/lets-turbo-charge-a-honda-cr-v.md

 ![](https://cdn-images-1.medium.com/max/2000/0*g4h90j_ByLJgEuZO.jpg)

-They don’t QUITE fit in my fuel rail so my friend here jammed them in an impact socket and is using an impact wrench to shave down the barrels on this sand paper. [#SuburbanEngineering](https://twitter.com/hashtag/SuburbanEngineering?src=hash)
+They don’t QUITE fit in my fuel rail so my friend, Josh, jammed them in an impact socket and is using an impact wrench to shave down the barrels on this sand paper. #SuburbanEngineering

 ![](https://cdn-images-1.medium.com/max/2400/0*n7D2jAShr9Kd6nZF.jpg)